What Is a Welding Respirator? (N95, P100, and PAPRs)

-Welding respirators are the last method of welding pollution controls because many factors affect their efficiency.
-Let’s see the limitations of every respirator type, even the heavy-duty supplied-air ones:
+Welding respirators are the last method of pollution control because many factors affect their efficiency.
+Let’s see the limitations of every type, even the supplied-air ones:

-- You need training with each respirator type to use it correctly.
+- You need training with each type to use it correctly.

 - They require regular maintenance to keep them efficient.

 - You also want to keep them clean to avoid eye or skin irritations.